Jitu7/coreJava/README.md

     * Modules allow us strong encapsulation.
     * Public modifier in Java 8 means accessible everywhere, From Java 9 onwards It's accessible from outside of module only if you declare that.
-    * Now we can choose which are the modules, that you want to deploy in your application.
+    * Now we can choose which are the modules that you want to deploy in your application.
       * Imagine that you have an application with more modules, and it happens sometimes that you don't want to install all of them, Why because your client will not use all of them.